 Duluth officially kicks off the season with the Christmas City of the North nighttime parade through downtown the Friday before Thanksgiving.
 The parade is followed by the Christmas City Express train, the warm glow of decked-out Victorian mansions, and the bustle of holiday events ranging from comedy reviews and ballet to fairs featuring locally made gifts.

-Because of the pandemic, plans for this year's Christmas City of the North Parade route have not been announced yet, but the event is still scheduled for Friday, Nov.
-20. This longstanding holiday tradition has occurred annually for the past six decades, featuring marching bands, visiting royalty, 70 organizations and businesses, and two dozen dance groups who join Santa on his march through downtown Duluth.
+This year's Christmas City of the North Parade is scheduled for Friday, Nov.
+19. This longstanding holiday tradition has occurred annually for the past six decades, featuring marching bands, visiting royalty, 70 organizations and businesses and two dozen dance groups who join Santa on his march through downtown Duluth.
 Things are sure to be a bit different this year, but there's still plenty of Christmas cheer to go around.

 Bentleyville Tour of Lights